 The big reveal or plot twist must be foreshadowed.
 For instance, if the butler is a murderer his guilt might be foreshadowed by the fact he was always the one to find dead bodies.
 So, how does the writer manipulate the story to make the reader feel surprised when it turns out the butler is the killer?
 By using age-old writers’ slights of hand:

 - Red Herrings — Introduction of plausible alternatives (which are wrong).
-The Countess had something red on her fingers (lipstick, not blood).
+The Countess had something red on her fingers — she says it was just lipstick (no, it was blood).

-- Dead Ends — The Herbert believes the Duke killed Jacob so Herbert tracks the Duke to a graveyard where the Duke’s father is buried not to where Jacob is buried.
+- Dead Ends — Herbert believes the Duke killed Jacob, so Herbert tracks the Duke.
+The exciting trail leads to a graveyard where the Duke’s father is buried not to where Jacob is buried.

 - Twist Within a Twist — An expected twist explodes to something entirely different.
 The likely killer is the butler who wears a mask due to a past injury.
 When the mask is removed the killer is not the real butler but instead is Egor who was a cousin constantly belittled by the deceased.